 ABC analysis is particularly important for companies that depend on regular customers to grow their business.
 It’s difficult to use for customers who only make a single purchase.

-It could easily happen that one day you wake up and you realize that one of your key customers is now buying less than he used to buy.
-Your competitor has offered him a product for a better price and eventually, they overtook him completely.
-It was a slow process and you haven’t even realized it.
+If one of your key customers is now buying less than they used to, your competitor may have offered them a product for a better price and eventually they could overtake them completely.
+It may be a slow process that you don’t even realize.

 What is ABC analysis?

-- represents 10 percent of your clients, who make 75 percent of your sales
+- Group A (represents 10 percent of your clients, who make 75 percent of your sales)

-- represents 20 percent of your clients, who make next 15 percent of your sales
+- Group B (represents 20 percent of your clients, who make next 15 percent of your sales)

-- represents 70 percent of your clients, who make the last 10 percent of your sales
+- Group C (represents 70 percent of your clients, who make the last 10 percent of your sales)

+As with other segmentation models, to perform ABC analysis you will need customer data.
+In this case, sales data that you can access in eWay-CRM.
 The steps are easy.
-Come and try it with your clients and their last year’s turnovers.
+Come and try it with your clients and their last year’s revenue.

-In our example the whole sales are XY USD, so
+In our example the whole sales are USD 792 210, so

-- List your clients by the highest turnover and keep adding their turnovers starting with the top client, until you get 75 percent of total turnover.
-If you work with Microsoft Excel, you can easily highlight these companies, for example with the color green.
-This should be about ten percent of your clients, but it doesn’t matter if it doesn’t fit perfectly.
+- List your clients by the highest revenue and keep adding their revenues starting with the top client, until you get 75% of total revenue.
+If you work with Microsoft Excel, you can easily highlight these companies, for example with the green color.
+This should be about 10% of your clients, but it doesn’t matter if it doesn’t fit perfectly.
 These are your A clients.

 - Keep going.
-Take your first non-A client and keep adding the turnovers below until you reach fifteen percent.
+Take your first non-A client and keep adding the revenues below until you reach 15%.
 These are the B clients.
-Highlight them with the color blue.
+Highlight them with the blue color.